CloudLabs-MOC/mslearn-ai-agents/Instructions/Gettingstartedpages/Lab07-Gettingstarted.md

 # Lab 07:  Develop an AI agent with VS Code extension

-### Overall Estimated Duration: 30 Minutes
+### Overall Estimated Duration: 60 Minutes

 ## Overview

-In this hands-on lab, you will gain hands-on experience with the Microsoft Foundry portal by creating a project and deploying the gpt-4.1 model.You will configure a Python client application in Azure Cloud Shell, connect it to your project endpoint, and set up the required model deployment details.
+In this hands-on lab, you will gain hands-on experience with the Microsoft Foundry portal by creating a project and deploying the gpt-4.1 model.
+You will configure a Python client application in Azure Cloud Shell, connect it to your project endpoint, and set up the required model deployment details.
 You will also clone a provided GitHub repository containing the agent implementation code.

 ## Objectives